SAP-samples/datasphere-content/SAP_Retail_POS_Analytics/README.md

 # Download and Installation
 Download the ZIP file (dwc_retail_pos_samples_csv.zip) from the [release page](https://github.com/SAP-samples/data-warehouse-cloud-content-beta/releases).
 The ZIP files contains the CSV files.
-Execute the steps in the [SAP Data Warehouse Cloud content documenation (chapter 5.4.1)](https://help.sap.com/doc/4b618244ad5f4fbb8423d08996f8b891/cloud/en-US/SAP_Data_Warehouse_Cloud_Content.pdf) to setup the content with the sample data from the CSV files.
+Execute the steps in the [SAP Data Warehouse Cloud content documentation (POS: Analytics for Retail > Setup content with local dataset)](https://help.sap.com/doc/4b618244ad5f4fbb8423d08996f8b891/cloud/en-US/SAP_Data_Warehouse_Cloud_Content.pdf) to setup the content with the sample data from the CSV files.

 # Configuration
 There is no separate configuration.
 Follow the documentaion.